-- Complying with all of the owner's obligations under the Housing Assistance Payments (HAP) contract and the lease - Performing all management and rental functions for the assisted unit, including selecting a voucher-holder to lease the unit, and deciding if the family is suitable for tenancy of the unit - Maintaining the unit in accordance with the Housing Quality Standards (HQS), including performance of ordinary and extraordinary maintenance - Complying with equal opportunity requirements - Preparing and furnishing to the PHA information required under the HAP contract - Collecting the security deposit, the tenant's rent, and any charges for unit damage by the family. - Enforcing participant obligations under the dwelling lease - Paying for utilities and services that are not the responsibility of the family as specified in the lease. - Allowing reasonable modifications to a dwelling unit occupied or to be occupied by a disabled person [24 CFR 100.203] - Complying with the Violence Against Women Reauthorization Act of 2013 (VAWA) when screening prospective HCV tenants or terminating the tenancy of an HCV family (see 24 CFR Part 5, Subpart L: 24 CFR 982.310(h)(4); and 24 CFR 982.452(b)(1)).
+- Complying with all of the owner's obligations under the Housing Assistance Payments (HAP) contract and the lease - Performing all management and rental functions for the assisted unit, including selecting a voucher-holder to lease the unit, and deciding if the family is suitable for tenancy of the unit - Maintaining the unit in accordance with the National Standard for the Physical Inspection of Real Estate (NSPIRE), including performance of ordinary and extraordinary maintenance - Complying with equal opportunity requirements - Preparing and furnishing to the PHA information required under the HAP contract - Collecting the security deposit, the tenant's rent, and any charges for unit damage by the family. - Enforcing participant obligations under the dwelling lease - Paying for utilities and services that are not the responsibility of the family as specified in the lease. - Allowing reasonable modifications to a dwelling unit occupied or to be occupied by a disabled person [24 CFR 100.203] - Complying with the Violence Against Women Act (VAWA) when screening prospective HCV tenants or terminating the tenancy of an HCV family [see 24 CFR Part 5, Subpart L: 24 CFR 982.310(h)(4); 24 CFR 982.452(b)(1)) and FR Notice 1/4/23].